Adaptive inference with random ellipsoids through Conformal Conditional Linear Expectation: Asymptotic analysis

 \end{proposition} The condition \eqref{eq:tradeoff} can be relaxed to having the first part of equation \eqref{eq:cond_vol_gen} smaller than one.
 The algebraic equation for finding $\lambda_0$ is correspondingly changed as

 The condition \eqref{eq:tradeoff} enables to identify two distinctive features of the data, when aiming at optimizing the volume of $\calE_\alpha^\infty$: the intrinsic distribution of the $T_i$ and the values of $k$ and $\ell$ on the one hand, and the structure of $\mathbf{\Sigma}$ on the other hand.
 In particular it shows that in order to minimize the volume of $\calE_{\alpha}^{\infty}$, we are faced with a tradeoff when using many explanatory variables.
-As $k$ increases, the determinant of the Schur complement is expected to decrease, but the constant $c_{\alpha}(k,\ell)$ increases at the same time.
-Observe also that this tradeoff is already visible in equation \eqref{eq:first_tradeoff}, i.e. before the application of Proposition \ref{prop:barthe} in equation \eqref{eq:cond_vol_gen}.
+As $k$ increases, the determinant of the Schur complement decreases \iain{(this can be seen from the block inversion lemma)}, but the ratio $c_{\alpha}(k,\ell)$ increases at the same time.
 This tradeoff is illustrated in Section \ref{sub:num_gaussian} (Table \ref{tab:optimal_k}). \begin{remark}[Optimal choice of explanatory variables] In view of this tradeoff, a natural question is that of the selection of the best variables within $X_{1}$ to explain the response variable $R_{1}$, especially if $k$ is large.
 For example, if $R_{1}$ is independent of $(X_{1})_1$, the first coordinate of $X_{1}$, then taking it into account will not decrease the determinant of the Schur complement, as (when $\lambda = 0$) it is equal to the conditional covariance $\Cov(R_1|X_1)$.
-It will, however, increase the value of $c_{\alpha}(k,\ell)$, thus increasing the volume of $\calE_{\alpha}^{\infty}$.
+It will, however, increase the ratio $c_{\alpha}(k,\ell)$, thus increasing the volume of $\calE_{\alpha}^{\infty}$.
 Likewise, if $(X_{1})_1 = (X_{1})_2$, then only one of those random variables is required to explain $R_{1}$.
 In our context, this question boils down to that of the research of active subspaces, which is e.g. studied in \cite{active_sbspace}.
 The use of active subspace methods in our framework is left for future work. \end{remark}